adap/flower/examples/whisper-federated-finetuning/README.md

 - **Centralized training**: the standard way of training ML models, where all the data is available to the node doing the finetuning.
 - **Federated Learning**: the better way of doing ML, where a model is finetuned collaboratively by nodes (i.e. clients), each using their own data.
 These clients can run:
-  - in _simulation_ mode: a client is a Python process
+  - in _simulation_ mode: a client is an ephemeral Python process with a portion of the system resources assigned to it.
-  - in _on-device_ mode: clients are detached entities and each runs on a different device.
+  - in _on-device_ mode: clients are detached entities and each can run on a different device.

 ## Running the example